BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1. getGreen: Returns raw green value
 1. getBlue: Returns raw blue
 1. getButton: Returns true or false based on whether a button is pressed or not
-1. vuforiaInit: Initializes VuForia.
+1. initVuforia: Initializes VuForia.
 Only really needs to be called once.
 1. getVuforiaPosition: Returns a Vector of the position of the robot based on VuForia
 1. getVuforiaRotation: Returns an Orientation of the rotation of the robot based on VuForia.
+1. initTfod: Initializes TensorFlow object detection.
+1. activateTfod: Starts TFOD functionality.
+1. getTfod: Gets the skystones detected with VuForia and TensorFlow.
+1. deactivateVuforia: Turns off VuForia.

 ### SensorBuilder